rayfrankenstein/AITOW/README.md

-**Agile In Their Own Words: The problem with Agile & Scrum**
+**#AgileKillsKittens (or Agile In Their Own Words: The Problem With Agile & Scrum)**

-_A curated list of negative comments about Agile and Scrum on social media_
+_A curated list of negative developer comments about Agile and Scrum on social media_

 (_Please note that while the word “Scrum” has been kept intact in the quoted comments, the reader should make no distinction between Scrum and Agile.
 The corporate world makes no distrinction, and we should not give others the defense of blameshifting to a framework_)